 We Can Help with Changes to Your Custody Agreement

 If you find yourself wanting to change a custody or visitation agreement, or if you’ve been blindsided by a request from the other parent to change an existing agreement, then the best thing you can do is hire an experienced child custody lawyer to skillfully represent you.
-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, our attorneys can guide you through the legal process of modifying a custody and visitation agreement so that we can find the best solution for the entire family.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our attorneys can guide you through the legal process of modifying a custody and visitation agreement so that we can find the best solution for the entire family.
 We will help you understand your custody or visitation rights and work to achieve a new, more suitable agreement if necessary.
 To find out more about how we can help, call us at 201-880-9770.

 How Hard Is It to Change a Custody and visitation Agreement?